Institut für Sozial- und Kulturanthropologie

 2017 Contract Lecturer.
 Anthropology of Disability Worlds, BA Seminar (Course number: 29682), Summer Semester, Institute of Social and Cultural Anthropology, Freie Universität Berlin.

 The present seminar intends to shed lights on the cultural and social understandings of diverse forms of disability in different urban and rural settings around the world.
 Therefore, the course aims at critically analyze the “western” and human rights notion of “disability” in order to underline the socio-cultural complexities around conditions of physical, sensory, and mental impairments.
 One of the goals is also to discuss related notions of normalcy, able-bodiedness, ableism, stigma as well as social in/exclusion and the multiple ways such inner social attitudes influence life experiences and subjectivity of people with mental and/or physical impairments.

-Albinism is a congenital condition present within all ethnic groups that attracted lots of attention in Tanzania, since around 2008, when media debates and worldwide newspapers have brought to world prominence the outbreak of alleged “albino killings” in the country’s northwest mining frontier.
-Even though there was such an outcry regarding this phenomenon in Tanzania, little attention has been paid to life experiences and subjectivity of people with albinism, local explanations about the congenital condition and the ways awareness of what albinism is, within the local population, has been modified by international and national media actions and debates.
+Albinism is a condition present within all ethnic groups that attracted lots of attention in Tanzania, since around 2008, when media debates and worldwide newspapers have brought to world prominence the outbreak of alleged “albino killings” in the country’s northwest mining frontier.
+Even though there was such an outcry regarding this phenomenon in Tanzania, little attention has been paid to life experiences and subjectivity of people with albinism, local explanations about the condition and the ways awareness of what albinism is, within the local population, has been modified by international and national media debates and humanitarian interventions.

 First Supervisor: Prof. Dr. Hansjörg Dilger; Second Supervisor: Prof. Dr. Olaf Zenker

 Research Skills and Experiences

 2015 Ethnographic Fieldwork on people with albinism in contemporary Tanzania, Kilolo district (Iringa Region), Iringa Region, Moshi (Kilimanjaro Region), Dar es Salaam.